Helsinki-NLP/mammoth/docs/exporting_to_huggingface.md

-We provide conversion scripts for users to convert Mammoth pre-trained models to Hugging Face Model Hub compatible format, so users can download Mammoth models on Model Hub for inference without setting up Mammoth.
+We provide scripts to convert Mammoth pre-trained models to Hugging Face Model Hub compatible format, so users can download Mammoth models from Model Hub for inference without setting up Mammoth.

 **This guide covers:** model conversion → pushing to Hub → running inference → downloading locally.

 ## How We Convert the Model

 Since Mammoth uses [x-transformers](https://github.com/lucidrains/x-transformers/tree/main/x_transformers) as its transformer backend, converting a Mammoth pre-trained model perfectly into Hugging Face format would require rewriting all transformer-related implementations in Hugging Face format.
-To save time, we instead bundle the Mammoth model together with its backend (x-transformers related files) and upload the bundle to Model Hub, so users can use the model without worrying about the dependencies.
+As a practical alternative, we bundle the Mammoth model together with its backend (x-transformers related files) and upload the bundle to Model Hub, so users can use the model without worrying about the dependencies.

 ## Model Conversion